commanded/commanded/guides/Read Model Projections.md

 ## Consistency guarantee

-You will often chose to use `:strong` consistency for read model projections to ensure that you can query data affected by a dispatched command.
+You will often choose to use `:strong` consistency for read model projections to ensure that you can query data affected by a dispatched command.
 In a typical web request using the [POST/Redirect/GET](https://en.wikipedia.org/wiki/Post/Redirect/Get) pattern you want to ensure the read model is up-to-date before redirecting the user to the modified resource.

 By opting in to strong consistency you are guaranteed that an `:ok` reply from command dispatch indicates all strongly consistent read models will have been updated.